I was in a turbulent period of my life before I started to use the Gratitude app from a mental/physical health, career, and relationship perspective.

 If I could practice several times a day with lots of feeling behind it, I hoped I would be able to find the good in all that was happening.
 Otherwise, I would continue to feel bad about myself and the world around me.

 I did a quick search through gratitude apps and found this one.
-Immediately, I liked the look of it as well as its functionality and put in a reminder for every few hours to take a moment to feel gratitude so that for the day I would have at least 5 things to be grateful for.
+Immediately, I liked the look of it as well as its functionality, and I put in a reminder for every few hours to take a moment to feel gratitude so that for the day I would have at least 5 things to be grateful for.

 Every morning, I wake up and do my meditations and then reach for the gratitude app to start the first gratitude.
 I don't just write what I'm grateful for but why I'm grateful and how it has affected my life.

-I used to put just one or few words but now I try to go on a rampage of why this person, place, thing, event has benefited me or has affected my life for the better.
+I used to put just one or few words but now I try to go on a rampage of why this person, place, thing, or event has benefited me or has affected my life for the better.

 With daily practice, I became happier and noticed that the questions of why things were happening were morphing into realizations that everything that has happened was the perfect thing to happen for a specific reason unbeknownst to me.